usethesource/rascal/src/org/rascalmpl/courses/CompileTimeErrors/UnguardedIt/UnguardedIt.md

 .Details

 .Description
-A link:/Rascal#Expressions-Reducer[reducer] is used to reduce all elements in a collection to a sngle value.
+A [reducer]((Rascal:Expressions-Reducer)) is used to reduce all elements in a collection to a sngle value.
 The special variable `it` represents the currently reduced value and can be modified inside the reducer.
 This error is generated when `it` i used otuside the a reducer.